pytube/pytube/README.rst

 Development
 ===========

-Development of this happens on GitHub, patches including tests, documentation are very welcome, as well as bug reports and feature contributions are welcome!
-Also please open an issue if this tool does not function as you'd expect.
+Development of "python-lambda" is facilitated exclusively on GitHub.
+Contributions in the form of patches, tests and feature creation and/or requests are very welcome and highly encouraged.
+Please open an issue if this tool does not function as you'd expect.

 How to release updates
 ----------------------